 Hi there, my name is Jim Fonseca.
 I’m transitioning into data science and just finished The Data Incubator bootcamp.
 Before this career pivot, I focused on high performance computing and developing software for scientists with a focus on usability.
 Here’s my resume in PDF.
 And here are my publications on Google Scholar.

-I’m currently developing NEMO5, a NanoEletronic MOdelling tool in the lab of Dr. Gerhard Klimeck at Purdue University.
+I most recently helped with developing NEMO5, a NanoEletronic MOdelling tool in the lab of Dr. Gerhard Klimeck at Purdue University.
 NEMO5 allows atomistic calculations of nanostructure properties.
 It runs on the nanoHUB which is a cyberinfrastructure for the development, deployment, and use of scientific tools.
 Here’s a recent presentation I gave on nanoHUB tools and our testing system for NEMO5.

 Before that I researched the selectivity and permeation properties of ion channels using reduced-model simulations in the lab of Dr. Bob Eisenberg in the Department of Molecular Biophysics and Physiology at Rush University in Chicago.
 You can see a presentation on this research here.